-Policies, Goals & Basis For Future General Fund Budget Projections
+Policies, Goals & Basis for Future General Fund Budget Projections

-The financial policies for Forsyth County on page 20 include:
+The financial policies for Forsyth County include:

-- 1. The total debt service for long-term obligations, less revenues restricted to debt service (including, but not limited to, federal payments related to "Build America Bonds", "Qualified School Construction Bonds", and State lottery proceeds), should not exceed 15% of the total annually adopted budgets as shown in the Budget Ordinance. - 2.
-Fund Balance available for appropriation in the General Fund should be at least 16% of the subsequent year's budget.
-For FY 2014-2015, 16% equals \$65,152,180. - 3.
+- 1. The total debt service for long-term obligations should not exceed 18% of the total annually adopted budgets as shown in the Budget Ordinance. - 2.
+Fund Balance available for appropriation in the General Fund should be at least 14% of the subsequent year's budget.
+For FY 2018-2019, 14% equals \$59,683,982. - 3.
 Projections of revenues, expenditures and fund balances for the next five years should be updated annually.
-Longer-range projections should be developed as appropriate. - 4.
+Longerrange projections should be developed as appropriate. - 4.
 The Board of Commissioners prefers to limit the growth of the annual operating budget to an amount which can be accommodated by growth in the tax base as well as other local, state and federal revenues, without a tax rate increase, whenever possible.